haiminh2001/CNN_LSTM_Text_Classification/README.md

 ![image-20211015151416302](/home/kienanh/.config/Typora/typora-user-images/image-20211015151416302.png)

-=> This data set  has difference length from each text.
+=> This data set has different lengths from each text.
 And it also has noise data - the data containing only 1 word

 ![image-20211015151813770](/home/kienanh/.config/Typora/typora-user-images/image-20211015151813770.png)

 ### Solution

 #### Preprocessing & Encode text
-1. Use library gensim.word2vec for encode trainning data, each word is encoded to a vector (500,).
+1. Use library gensim.word2vec for encoding trainning data, each word is encoded to a vector (500,).

 2. Split a text into segments, and we let it overlap itself.